Kevin Sheldon

 Kevin John Sheldon (born 14 June 1956) is an English former footballer.
 He had the nickname Bomber.
-A winger, he made sporadic appearances for Stoke City between 1975 and 1981, before helping Wigan Athletic and Port Vale to win promotion out of the Fourth Division.
-He featured twice for Crewe Alexandra, before entering the non-league scene in 1984 with Trowbridge Town, Burton Albion, Leek Town and Telford United.
-In the 2000s he managed Meir KA, Stone Dominoes, and Leek CSOB.
+A winger, he made sporadic appearances for Stoke City between 1975 and 1981 before helping Wigan Athletic and Port Vale to win promotion out of the Fourth Division.
+He featured twice for Crewe Alexandra before entering the non-League scene in 1984 with Trowbridge Town, Burton Albion, Leek Town and Telford United.
+In the 2000s, he managed Meir KA, Stone Dominoes, and Leek CSOB.

 Playing career

-Sheldon turned professional at Tony Waddington's Stoke City in June 1973, before making his First Division debut in a 1–0 win over Birmingham City at Victoria Ground on 19 April 1976; he went on feature in two further games in the 1975–76 season.
-He made nine appearances in the 1976–77 relegation campaign, but made just one substitute appearances in the Second Division in 1978–79, as the "Potters" won promotion back to the top-flight under Alan Durban.
+Sheldon turned professional at Tony Waddington's Stoke City in June 1973 before making his First Division debut in a 1–0 win over Birmingham City at Victoria Ground on 19 April 1976; he went on feature in two further games in the 1975–76 season.
+He made nine appearances in the 1976–77 relegation campaign but made just one substitute appearance in the Second Division in 1978–79, as the "Potters" won promotion back to the top-flight under Alan Durban.
 Sheldon played once in 1979–80 and 1980–81, before departing for Fourth Division side Wigan Athletic in August 1981.

 He helped Larry Lloyd's "Latics" to win promotion out of the Fourth Division in 1981–82.
-At Wigan he had a loan spell with Port Vale beginning in August 1982.
+At Wigan, he had a loan spell with Port Vale, which began in August 1982.
 He made his debut in a 1–0 defeat at Swindon Town on 28 August 1982 and played the next four games before returning to Springfield Park in late September.
 John McGrath led the "Valiants" to promotion out of the Fourth Division in 1982–83.
-Following his transfer in August 1983, he played twice for Fourth Division Crewe Alexandra in 1983–84, before Dario Gradi allowed him to move on to the local non-league scene with Trowbridge Town, Burton Albion, Leek Town and Telford United.
+Following his transfer in August 1983, he played twice for Fourth Division Crewe Alexandra in 1983–84, before Dario Gradi allowed him to move on to the local non-League scene with Trowbridge Town, Burton Albion, Leek Town and Telford United.